-The organisation is satisfactory.
+The organisation is good.

-Children are eager to attend and enjoy their time in this setting.
-They feel at home and at ease with the childminder which means their confidence grows as they initiate their play and learning.
+Children are keen and eager to attend and enjoy their time in this setting.
+They feel at home and at ease with the childminder, her family and the pets which means their confidence grows as they initiate their play and learning.
 Space, play resources and activities are organised effectively to meet children's individual needs.
-Planned activities provide stimulating and challenging experiences for children of all ages within a fun and supportive environment.
+Activities provide stimulating and challenging experiences for children of all ages within a fun and supportive environment.

 The daily record of attendance clearly shows that ratios are always met, which enables the childminder to give appropriate support and supervision at all times.
-However, the childminder must ensure that she completes it at appropriate times every day.

-Most records which are required for the safe and effective management of the setting are maintained, well-organised and stored confidentially, thus ensuring that children's welfare is safeguarded at all times.
-However, a number of required signatures of parental consent have yet to be obtained which means that children's welfare is potentially at risk.
+All records which are required for the safe and effective management of the setting are maintained, well-organised and stored confidentially, thus ensuring that children's welfare is safeguarded.